hackdaworld/gmote/README.md

 The size of the SMD parts was chosen to be 0805 (2012) and hand soldering pads were used for the resistors and capacitors so you can DIY at home with a low cost soldering iron.
 Caution: Patience required!

+### Battery

+The popular JST connector is used to connect the battery.
+It is directly wired to VCC of the used ICs, no voltage regulator no polarity protection diodes!
+Thus, be extremely careful when connecting your power supply.

+GMote runs nicely with 3.7V LiPo batteries.
+Higher voltages were not tested, so don't use higher voltages!
+If you don't use the moisture or ultrasound distance sensor (these seem to require more than 3.3V), you can even run it with two AA(A) batteries (3V) or even accus (~2.8V).

 ## Firmware